Cupuacu

 Perennial

 Cupuacu is cacao's loud cousin in the rainforest — big fuzzy brown fruit, pulp that tastes like pear crossed with pineapple propaganda, and seeds that become confectionery butter in countries that actually process it.
-True lowland humid tropical; continental subtropical and tropical Americas is "nice try" unless you own a conservatory and a therapist. ☀️💧 Sun and Water Requirements: - Understory youth in nature; in cultivation often given bright shade then more sun with humidity. - Constant moisture, high organic matter, excellent drainage on slopes to avoid root suffocation. - Wind protection; brittle architecture when young. ✂️ Methods to Propagate: - Seeds: recalcitrant — plant fresh, short viability window. - Grafting selected clones for fruit quality and vigor control.
+True lowland humid tropical; continental subtropical and tropical Americas is "nice try" unless you own a conservatory and a therapist.
+Understory youth in nature; in cultivation often given bright shade then more sun with humidity.
+Constant moisture, high organic matter, excellent drainage on slopes to avoid root suffocation.
+Wind protection; brittle architecture when young.
+Seeds: recalcitrant — plant fresh, short viability window.
+Grafting selected clones for fruit quality and vigor control.
+Cupuacu: pick when color, aroma, and a gentle yield to pressure agree for that species -- impatient fruit keeps starch, latex, or both.
+Clip or lower fruit with padding; bruised pulp oxidizes fast in humid heat above 85°F (29°C).
+Process pulp or freeze flat within a day or two -- half-open fruit does not improve from fridge neglect.

 Good Neighbors